Proposed Communication Strategy

-This proposal was completed by the inaugural class of the Masters of Health Communication Design program at Thomas Jefferson University along with our partners, Camden Coalition, Prevention Point, and The Northern New Jersey Medication-Assisted Treatment Center of Excellence.
+This proposal was completed by the inaugural class of the MS Health Communication Design program at Thomas Jefferson University along with our partners, Camden Coalition, Prevention Point, and The Northern New Jersey Medication-Assisted Treatment Center of Excellence.

 Field Work / Market Research